Queen Elizabeth's School, Barnet: Foundation and early history

-As the number of pupils outgrew the capacity of Tudor Hall, so the school was transferred in 1932 to a new site in Queen's Road, which backed on to the Stapylton Field.
-It was administered by the South Herts Division of Hertfordshire County Council, until 1965 when it became part of the borough of Barnet.
-In the 1960s, there were around 550 boys with 150 in the sixth form.
-Tudor Hall was restored in 1968 by the London Borough of Barnet, and is now part of Barnet and Southgate College.

 Two plaques are located on the walls of the original school building, Tudor Hall.
 Inscribed on the stone plaque is: This is to commemorate the original school founded here by Queen Elizabeth and built in 1573.
 The school was removed in 1932 to new building in Queens Road, Barnet.
 This plaque was erected by the Visitors of Jesus Hospital Charity, the owners in 1952.
 A more recent blue plaque was erected by the London borough of Barnet which dictates: This Tudor Hall housed the free grammar school of Queen Elizabeth I who granted its charter in 1573.

+Move to Queen's Road

+As the number of pupils outgrew the capacity of Tudor Hall, so the school was transferred in 1932 to a new site in Queen's Road, which backed on to the Stapylton Field.

+During the Second World War the athletics coach Franz Stampfl taught physical education at the school until his internment in 1940 as an enemy alien.

+It was administered by the South Herts Division of Hertfordshire County Council, until 1965 when it became part of the borough of Barnet.
+In the 1960s, there were around 550 boys with 150 in the sixth form.
+Tudor Hall was restored in 1968 by the London Borough of Barnet, and is now part of Barnet and Southgate College.
+The future headmaster of Eton, John Lewis, briefly taught Latin in the early 1970s.